myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-01T08:36:15.233Z
+>
+> So technically, it would be possible to make all of this timeline public data without requiring auth :)

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-01T08:35:30.800Z
+>
+> Maybe this is just a spec of firesky.tv, or maybe it's the design philosophy of them.
+With Firehose API, you can retrieve almost any event that occurs in PDS without auth, and of course this includes posted images, embedded links, etc :)

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-01T08:21:26.777Z
+>
+> The AT Protocol already supports the Firehose API (com.atproto.sync.subscribeRepos) which does not require auth :) This is about an implementation in Dart/Flutter, but you may find my previous article useful!
+For example https://firesky.tv uses this Firehose API

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-01T02:44:49.250Z
 >
 > DEC is the legend anyway